-Baby carrots are made from deformed full-sized carrots that have been permeated with chlorine.
+Baby carrots are not made from deformed full-sized carrots that have been soaked in chlorine.
+See Example(s)

 The “cute” cocktail carrots that you buy in grocery stores come from deformed crooked big carrots.
 They are put through a machine to become small cocktail carrots.
 This part everyone knows.

 After they are cut to size they are soaked in large vats of water mixed with chlorine to preserve them.
 The same chlorine you use for your swimming pools and laundry.
 The reason for this is because they don’t have the protection of the skin so they use a good amount of chlorine.

 Notice that after you have stored them in the fridge for a while, a white film forms on them… it’s the chlorine coming to the surface.